-This Simple Turkey Brine recipe and Roast Turkey recipe is just what you need to make a perfect turkey for Thanksgiving, the holidays, or anytime!
+This Simple Turkey Brine recipe and Oven Roasted Turkey recipe is just what you need to make a perfect turkey for Thanksgiving, the holidays, or anytime!

 For me, the simpler the turkey brine, the better.
 My brine has only 3 ingredients: